KrauseFx/krausefx.com/data.md

       <ul>

+          <li>I walked a total of 22,830,860 steps within the last 8 years</li>

           <li>I walk more than twice as much when I'm in New York City, compared to any other city</li>

           <li>In NYC I had the general rule of thumb to walk instead of taking public transit whenever it's less than 40 minutes.
 I used that time to call friends & family, or listen to audio books</li>